Full-Time Enrollment RequirementsTo maintain your F-1/J-1 visa status, you must

 |Exchange/non-degree:||12 credits (Bachelor’s), 9 credits (Master’s/PhD)|

-Online CoursesF-1 Students: Only one online course (up to 3 credits) per semester may count towards meeting your minimum registration requirement.
+Online CoursesF-1 & J-1 Students: Only one online course (up to 3 credits) per semester may count towards meeting your minimum registration requirement.
 If it is your final semester and you only have one course remaining, it cannot be an online course unless you intend to finish your program outside of the U.S. or on a different visa type.
 Starting Fall 2023 courses listed as "In-Person", "Hybrid", or "by Arrangement" will count as in-person.
 See the registrar's website for a complete listing of all course modalities.
-J-1 Students: No online courses may count towards meeting your minimum registration requirement.

 Required Enrollment in Summer: Summer term is usually considered a vacation term, unless your academic program requires summer enrollment or it is a students final term.
 There are only a small number of programs that require summer enrollment (MS Financial Risk Management, MS Athletic Training, MS Surgical Neurophysiology, Doctor of Physical Therapy).
 If your program requires summer enrollment then you must otherwise follow the online course requirements for F-1 and J-1 visa holders (courses need to be primarily in-person).
 On-campus employment is restricted to 20 hours/week.